Jaulakhel Durbar

-Jaulakhel Durbar (Jaulakhel Palace) was a Rana palace in Jawalakhel, Lalitpur, the capital city of Nepal.
+Jaulakhel Durbar (Jaulakhel Palace) was a Rana palace in Jawalakhel, Lalitpur, a city in Kathmandu Valley, Nepal.
 Jaulakhel Durbar was built by Bir Shumsher Jang Bahadur Rana in 1954 BS.

 History

 Jaulakhel Durbar was heavily damaged during the Earthquake of 1990 BS and was later renovated and given by Juddha Shumsher JBR to his son Surya Shumsher.
 After Surya's Death his only son Yuvaraj Shumsher inherited it.

 The Jawalakhel Zoo was built on the grounds of Jawalakhel Durbar by General Maheswar Shamshere Rana at the behest of his grandfather Juddha Shamshere.
 It was a private zoo later made into the only national zoo in Nepal.

 Club Rondeau

 Jaulakhel Durbar was later turned into Club Rondeau by Yuvaraj Shumsher in 2007 BS.

 Under Government of Nepal

 After being unsuccessful in business Yuvaraj Shumsher sold Jaulakhel Durbar along with Club Rondeau.
 Currently the palace is occupied by a branch of the Office of Land Reform and Management.